 What we don’t: Build quality lines up with the price; only one pocket.

 Who is the JanSport Fifth Avenue best for?
 Occasional users likely won’t mind the simplistic storage layout and lack of premium touches like a padded backpanel or ergonomic zipper pulls.
 It’s also a viable option for minimalists who just want a no-frills design for walking the dog or running quick errands around town.
-For outdoor use, however, it leaves a lot to be desired—even casual hikers will appreciate the bump in quality, durability, and organization that come with stepping up to a design like Cotopaxi’s Coso above or Gregory’s Nano below.
+For outdoor use, however, it leaves a lot to be desired—even casual hikers will appreciate the bump in quality, durability, and organization that comes with stepping up to a design like Cotopaxi’s Coso above or Gregory’s Nano below.
 But if you’re just looking for a cheap but functional day-to-day waist pack that covers the basics, the Fifth Avenue is a fine choice.

 See the JanSport Fifth Avenue